mozilla-services/heka/docs/source/configuration.rst

 Specialized output plugin that listens for certain Heka reporting message types and generates JSON data which is made available via HTTP for use in web based dashboards and health reports.

+You can force the dashboard to update by sending SIGUSR1 to the hekad process on UNIX.
+Windows doesn't support user defined signals, so you will need to wait until the ticker interval has passed for the dashboard to update.

 Parameters: